Erik ten Hag could join forces with Jurgen Klopp at RB Leipzig - Paper Talk

 Graham Potter is in line for a shock call from RB Leipzig.

-David Beckham paid a secret visit to Man United's beloved receptionist Kath Phipps before she died.
+David Beckham paid a secret visit to Manchester United's beloved receptionist Kath Phipps before she died.

 MAIL ON SUNDAY

-Everton captain Seamus Coleman sent a heart-warming message to a young Australian fan who missed the Merseyside derby, as it was called off due to severe weather warnings.
+Everton captain Seamus Coleman sent a heart-warming message to a young Australian fan who missed the Merseyside derby after it was called off due to severe weather warnings.

 Wolves boss Gary O'Neil has revealed that he consumes a staggering 20 cups of tea every day.

-Pep Guardiola predicted Man City's difficulties will drag on for the entire season after their slim title prospects suffered further damage with a 2-2 draw at Crystal Palace.
+Pep Guardiola predicted Manchester City's difficulties will drag on for the entire season after their slim title prospects suffered further damage with a 2-2 draw at Crystal Palace.

 SUNDAY EXPRESS

-Nottingham Forest midfielder Morgan Gibbs-White rubbed salt into the wound of Manchester United goalkeeper Andre Onana after admitting he didn't expect to score in their shock 3-2 win.
+Nottingham Forest midfielder Morgan Gibbs-White rubbed salt into the wound of Manchester United goalkeeper Andre Onana after admitting he did not expect to score in their shock 3-2 win.

-Alan Shearer believes injuries will be playing on the minds of Liverpool trio Mohamed Salah, Trent Alexander-Arnold and Virgil van Dijk.
-The three Reds' heroes all have an uncertain future at Anfield, with their contracts expiring at the end of the season.
+Alan Shearer believes injuries will be playing on the minds of Liverpool trio Mohamed Salah, Trent Alexander-Arnold and Virgil van Dijk amid their uncertain futures.

 SCOTTISH SUN